Doctor of Philosophy in Health Science

 The Doctor of Philosophy in Health Science (Ph.D.) is designed to:

-- Provide a means of Ph.D. completion for working health-care professionals currently at the Masters Level.
+- Provide a means of Ph.D. completion for working health-care professionals currently at the Masters and Professional Doctorate levels.

 - Increase opportunities for medical practitioners to earn a terminal degree in the field of health science with a core focus in research.